SWI-PrologTeamLudumDare32/LudumDare48/toolkits/md2xml/EPIC BATTLE DREAM.md

 						After that, the ice barrier collapses and you fall down.

 + [Take the sword]
-  	You takes the sword.
+  	You take the sword.
 A Giant appears, with a huge rock in hand aiming at you!
   	What do you do?
 	+ [Defend!]
 			You raise your sword and adopt a defensive posture.